mqus/TheTranscendentalClipboard/README.md

-# TheTranscendentalClipboard - Server
+# transcendental

 Goal: to write a very simple server which will synchronize all clipboard messages of clients.
-Authentification: via a small user-chosen token (yes, isn't that secure) Transport Security: tls over tcp
+Authentification: via a small user-chosen token (yes, isn't that secure) Transport Security: Future:tls over tcp Currently: base64 ;)

 planned Clients:
 - Linux